mr-kush/md/Strip Questions.md

 ## ✅ Global Business & Compliance

+ **5% of exam** |
+Describe the common issues a global business will face when using Stripe to accept payments and move money between accounts including foreign exchange, cross-border transactions, and common payment methods.

 ### **1. What challenge does foreign exchange (FX) present to global businesses using Stripe?**

 A. It increases the number of chargebacks.